You at 32 weeks pregnant

 If everything’s going smoothly, you’re not likely to need any more ultrasound scans after 18-20 weeks.

-But your doctor, obstetrician or midwife might suggest extra ultrasound scans if:
+But your doctor or midwife might suggest extra ultrasound scans in the following situations:

 If your baby is lying in the breech position towards the end of your pregnancy, your health professional might also recommend another scan to check why your baby is in this position and where your placenta is.